TylusDawkins/TylusDawkins/README.md

     Nice to meet you!
 I'm Tylus Dawkins.
   </p>
   <p align="center">
    Full-Stack Engineer building real-time systems in regulated industries.
-Currently at Circa Sports, architecting a .NET Orleans / MSSQL backend for real-time sports betting data, with Blazor/MAUI and WinForms UIs on top of it.
-Before that I built claims and billing automation in a compliance-first environment at Liberty Mutual.
+Currently at Circa Sports, developing a .NET Orleans / MSSQL backend for real-time sports betting data, with Blazor/MAUI and WinForms UIs on top of it.
+Before that I built claims and policy services automation in a compliance-first environment at Liberty Mutual.
 I specialize in microservice architecture and cloud infrastructure across AWS and Azure, with a systems-level emphasis on auditability, correctness, and data migration at scale &mdash; I'm comfortable across the full stack and multiple languages, and I've shipped production software under regulatory constraints where correctness and long-term maintainability are non-negotiable.
   </p>
   <p align="center">
     :seedling: I was born and raised in Las Vegas, NV